Categories vs. groupoids via generalised Mal'tsev properties: Introduction

 In this article we study the difference between internal categories and internal groupoids through the generalised Mal'tsev properties their surrounding category may have---the weak Mal'tsev property on the one hand, and $n$-permutability on the other.
 Conversely, or equivalently, we try to better understand these Mal'tsev conditions by providing new characterisations and new examples for them, singling out distinctive properties of a given type of category via properties of its internal categorical structures: internal categories, (pre)groupoids, relations.

-The first part of the text is devoted to a conceptual unification of three levels of Mal'tsev properties: \emph{naturally Mal'tsev} categories~\cite{Johnstone:Maltsev} using groupoids, categories, pregroupoids, etc.\ (Theorem~\ref{th1.nat}), \emph{Mal'tsev} categories~\cite{Carboni-Kelly-Pedicchio, Carboni-Pedicchio-Pirovano} using equivalence relations, preorders, difunctional relations (Theorem~\ref{th4.mal}), and \emph{weakly Mal'tsev} categories~\cite{NMF1} using strong equivalence relations, strong preorders, difunctional strong relations (Theorem~\ref{th6.weak}).
+The first part of the text gives a conceptual unification of three levels of Mal'tsev properties: \emph{naturally Mal'tsev} categories~\cite{Johnstone:Maltsev} using groupoids, categories, pregroupoids, etc.\ (Theorem~\ref{th1.nat}), \emph{Mal'tsev} categories~\cite{Carboni-Kelly-Pedicchio, Carboni-Pedicchio-Pirovano} using equivalence relations, preorders, difunctional relations (Theorem~\ref{th4.mal}), and \emph{weakly Mal'tsev} categories~\cite{NMF1} via strong equivalence relations, strong preorders, difunctional strong relations (Theorem~\ref{th6.weak}).
 Each of the resulting collections of equivalent conditions is completely parallel to the others, and such that a weaker collection of conditions is characterised by a smaller class of internal structures.

 Some of these characterisations are well established, whereas some others are less familiar; what is new in all cases is the context in which we prove them: we never use binary products, but restrict ourselves to categories in which kernel pairs and split pullbacks exist.